hackclub/hackclub/workshops/personal_website/README.md

   - `git add --all`
   - `git commit -m "Initial commit"`
   - `git push`
-2. GitHub will now ask you for your username and password.
+2. GitHub will now ask for our username and password.
-  - Go ahead and enter your username and then press the enter.
+  - Go ahead and enter the username and then press the enter.
-  - Then enter your password and press enter. _The characters won't show up on the screen, but rest assured, you are still typing._
+  - Then enter the password and press enter. _The characters won't show up on the screen, but rest assured, they are still being typed._
-3. Now try to view your website by going to `USERNAME.github.io/personal_website` (make sure to replace `USERNAME` with your actual GitHub username)
+3. Now try to view the website by going to `USERNAME.github.io/personal_website` (make sure to replace `USERNAME` with our actual GitHub username)

 #### 3) Celebrate!

 ![](img/celebrate_rush_hour.gif)

 Yes!
-Your website is now public on the internet!
+Our website is now public on the internet!

 ## Part VI: Sharing with the Community

-Now that you have finished building your website
+Now that we have finished building a website

 1. In a new tab, open and follow [these directions][slack] to signup for our Slack.